 Docker Certified containers mean that the publisher of the container image has submitted to Docker for certification.
-This gives you, as the consumer of the container, assurances that the container image is fully compatible with Docker Enterprise Edition and also that it is built to accepted best practices.
+This gives you, as the consummer of the container, assurances that the container image is fully compatible with Docker Enterprise Edition and also that it is built to accepted best practises.

 As mentioned in the previous section, the bulk of the content on the Docker Store is, no surprises, containers.

-The Docker Store is now the official home for all of the core containers curated by Docker themselves.
+The Docker Store is now the offical home for all of the core containers currated by Docker themselves.
 While these containers are still available at the Docker Hub, they are slowly being moved to the Docker Store.

 As you can see from the screen above of the official image for PHP from the Docker Hub, there is a link to the Docker Store at the top of the page.
 The Docker Store page for PHP gives you the same view, all be it with a few additions;

-The instructions for pulling the image are the same on both the Docker Hub and Docker Store;
+The instuctions for pulling the image are the same on both the Docker Hub and Docker Store;

 $ docker pull php

-Hopefully, they will update both the Nub and Store to use the command
+Hopefully they will update both the Nub and Store to use the

-docker image pull, but that is just me wanting to use the new Docker client commands 🙂
+docker image pull command, but that is just me wanting to use the new Docker client commands :)

 Let’s take a look at another image, Couchbase on the Docker Hub looks like any other official image;